Moha1234567890/php-simple-shopping-cart-with-stripe-/README.md

 ###place your credentials in the config file

-## place the serect key in the products.php file
+## place ypur serect key in the products.php file

-## place the public key in the index.php file
+## place ypur public key in the index.php file